 If students miss class, they are responsible for obtaining class notes from other students and/or for meeting the professor during office hours.
 Any work missed in class because of an excused absence may be made up within one week of the return to the class.
 Any work missed that was a quiz or other test must be made up outside of class time and will, in the interest of intellectual honesty, be a slightly different test than the one given in class.
-Presence during mandatory field trips is especially important.
-Missing a mandatory field trip for a course, unless for a very serious reason that is communicated to Umbra staff in a timely manner, will lower the students' grade by half a letter grade (i.e., a final grade of a B+ would be lowered to a B).

 Legitimate reasons for an excused absence or tardiness includes: death in immediate family, religious observances, illness or injury, local inclement weather, medical appointments that cannot be rescheduled.
 Students who request an approved absence to observe a religious holiday must submit a formal request to the Institute's Director within one week after the add/drop period when course schedules, including any field trips, are finalized.
 No exceptions will be made after this deadline.